Seize The Bagel - Hazel Dell

 - Danish Packs

-Choose Lemon Blueberry or Boston Cream Pie danish flavors (or both!) and whether you'd like a 4- or 12-pack.
+Choose Lemon Blueberry or Banana Cream Pie danish flavors (or both!) and whether you'd like a 4- or 12-pack.

 - Fresh Fruit Bowl